 A Night In with Clint Smith

-To mark the publication of How The Word Is Passed: A Reckoning with the History of Slavery in America, as part of the Dialogue Book Lounge
+in conversation with Emma Dabiri, to mark the publication of How The Word Is Passed: A Reckoning with the History of Slavery in America, as part of the Dialogue Book Lounge

 The ‘stream and book’ package includes a unique ticket for the stream, and a copy of How The Word Is Passed, worth £20, deliverable to any UK or international address.
 The 'Stream' package consists of a ticket to the live stream only.